gve-sw/CLUS18-DEVNET-2897/lab/step5.md

 ### Step 5 - Adding the EPG/VLAN options

-We will add to the interface the options to select or create a new EPG/VLAN that the ports will be associated with.
+Let's now add to the interface the options to select or create a new EPG/VLAN that the ports will be associated with.
-The following code will create two buttons where the user is going to be able to select if a new EPG needs to be created or if an existing one should be used.
+The following code defines two buttons where the user is going to be able to select if a new EPG needs to be created or if an existing one should be used.
 Copy this code **below** the one added in step 4.